OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 * Similar to a login, most web applications automatically give a session token on a successful account creation.
 If there is a `Set-Cookie:`, verify it has a `Secure;` attribute as well.

-The test fails if the client sends a new account request with unencryped HTTP:
+The test fails if the client sends a new account request with unencrypted HTTP:

 ```http
 Request URL: http://site-under.test/securityRealm/createAccount